auth0/auth0-PHP/README.md

 ### Logout

 In addition to logging in, we also want users to be able to log out.
 When users log out, they must invalidate their session for the application.
-For this SDK, that means destroying their persistent user data:
+For this SDK, that means destroying their persistent user and token data:

 ```php
 // Example #2